hibernator11/Spanish-Civil-War-KGs/README.md

 We provide 4 examples of use covering different topics and content:

 - Artists from the period of the Spanish Republic and Spanish Civil War
-- Refugee ships on which Spanish exiles embarked during the Spanish exile and the Spanish Civil War
+- Refugee ships on which Spanish exiles embarked during the Spanish Exile and the Spanish Civil War
 - French refugee camps, which concentrated the Spanish Republican exiles of 1939
 - Retrieving bibliographic records related to the Spanish Civil War from the Biblioteca Virtual Miguel de Cervantes LOD repository